flag0010/GOOGA/README.md

   -t TERMINATION        Number of generations with no improvement before
                         termination - default=1000
+  -r                    Use -r flag if your mapping pop is RILs - default is
+                        F2 seg. pop

 NCPU should be set according to your computer.
 The code was developed for a 16 core machine, hence the settings.